GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 **Configuration Parameters:**

 * Gemini API Provider: This extension makes use of the Gemini family of large language models.
 For Google AI you will require an API key, whereas Vertex AI will authenticate using application default credentials.
+For more information see the [docs]https://firebase.google.com/docs/admin/setup#initialize-sdk.

 * Language model: Which language model do you want to use?
 Please ensure you pick a model supported by your selected provider.